How to Use Wig Tape: A Step-by-Step Guide

 Unlike permanent solutions, wig tape gives you the flexibility to apply and remove your wig as you please.
 It’s a fantastic alternative to liquid adhesives, offering a mess-free application and a comfortable feel.
 Whether you’re new to wearing wigs or just exploring different attachment methods, tape provides a straightforward way to feel confident and secure all day long.
 It’s a simple tool that makes a world of difference in how your wig wears and feels.

-How It Keeps Your Wig Secure
+How Does It Keep Your Wig in Place?

 Wig tape works by creating a strong, yet temporary, bond between your skin and your wig.
 These special double-sided strips are sticky on both sides, allowing them to grip your scalp and the wig’s foundation at the same time.
 Because they are medical-grade, they are formulated to be gentle on the skin while providing a powerful hold.
 The tape comes in various shapes, sizes, and strengths, so you can choose the right level of security for your needs.
 This ensures your wig stays put, whether you’re going about your daily routine or enjoying a more active day.
 A professional can help you find the perfect hold during a wig consultation.